 This book is Tahsin’s latest publication following his most recent paper entitled “Secondary Phase Interaction at the Interfaces of High-Strength Brazed Joints made using Liquid Phase Sintered Alumina Ceramics and Ag-Cu-Ti Braze Alloys”, which was published in Nature Scientific Reports.

 NSIRC are also pleased to announce that Tahsin’s PhD thesis entitled “The Effects of Alumina Purity, Ticusil® Braze Preform Thickness, and Post-Grinding Heat Treatment, on the Microstructure, Mechanical and Nanomechanical Properties of Alumina-to-Alumina Brazed Joints” has been selected by Imperial College London’s CASC Steering Group as the recipient of the Professor Sir Richard Brook Prize (sponsored by Morgan Advanced Materials plc) for the Best Ceramics PhD Thesis in the UK in 2017.
-This prestigious award will be presented to Tahsin at Morgan Advanced Materials plc, Stourport-on-Severn, on 16th January 2019.
+This prestigious award was presented to Tahsin at Morgan Advanced Materials plc, Stourport-on-Severn, on 16th January 2019.

 During his PhD, Tahsin was awarded several other academic prizes, including: